-This is a easy peasy sort of cheat filling – it uses store bought jam!
+This is sort of an easy cheat filling – it uses store bought jam!
 I always select a jam made with all natural ingredients and low in sugar (and vegan for this recipe).
 I also add just a little water to help smooth it out.

 Using a pairing knife (or the bottom of an icing tip), create a small cavity in the middle of each cupcake.
 Add a dollop of the jam in each cavity.

-The jam is super simple to make but adds so much flavor the the cupcakes.
-Plus, when you cut into them, it resembles blood, which create a creepy scene for Halloween!
+The jam is super simple to make but adds so much depth of flavor to the cupcakes.

 The BEST vegan cream cheese frosting

-This vegan cream cheese frosting in the star of these cupcakes. it perfectly sweet, a little tangy, and super light and velvety.
+This vegan cream cheese frosting is the star of these cupcakes.
+It’s perfectly sweet, a little tangy, with a light and velvety texture.
 The Treeline cashew plain cream cheese is what helps make this vegan cream cheese frosting so delicious.
 My husband literally had no idea it was a cashew cream cheese frosting!